H+H Youth Choruses

 "The teachers are amazing and they balance fun with learning very well." — HHYC Singer

 Chamber Choir (grades 10-12) is for singers who demonstrate highly advanced singing and musicianship skills and an interest in studying repertoire for small ensemble ranging from Renaissance motets to commissions by living composers.
 This ensemble performs and studies regularly with the H+H Chorus and artistic leadership.
-Chamber Choir last appeared on the H+H subscription concert in the 2019 performances of A Baroque Christmas at NEC’s Jordan Hall and will sing on this program again this season.
-The ensemble looks forward to March 2024 performances of Beethoven Symphony No. 9 on the H+H subscription series with Raphaël Pichon conducting.
+Chamber Choir last appeared on the H+H subscription concert in the Feb 2025 performances of Love, Handel at NEC’s Jordan Hall and will sing on this program again this season.
+The ensemble looks forward to Oct 2025 performances of Handel's Saul on the H+H subscription series with H+H Artistic Director Conducting conducting.
 Recent performance highlights include Haydn The Creation with the MIT Concert Choir, folk music from Canada and Korea, and Victor Paranjoti’s Dravidian Dithyramb.
 All singers in the H+H Chamber Choir also participate in either the Chorus of Sopranos and Altos or the Chorus of Tenors and Basses.

 Rehearsals